MartinThoma/MartinThoma.github.io/content/2018-12-30-trekking-poles.md

 author: Martin Thoma
 date: 2018-12-30 20:00
 category: My bits and bytes
-tags: Machine Learning
+tags: Gear, Trekking
-featured_image: logos/star.png
+featured_image: logos/hiking.png
 ---
 <div class="info">This is an article I had for quite a while as a draft.
 As part of my yearly cleanup, I've published it without finishing it.
 It might not be finished or have other problems.</div>
 I've always hiked without poles, but for Nepal my guide recommends to take